mutoumantou/Coil-System-Core/README.md

 ==== List of files ====<br />
 826api.h: Include file for applications for Sensoray's model 826 board<br />
 AccelStepper.h: Arduino AccelStepper library.
-It provides an object-oriented interface for 2, 3 or 4 pin stepper motors.<br />
+It provides an object-oriented interface for 2, 3 or 4 pin stepper motors.
+It is modified to control the amplifier driver.<br />
 AutoFabrication.h:<br />
 callbacks.h:<br />
 coilFieldControl.h: Relate current output with magnetic field.<br />